 Moles are usually harmless and never change.
 But some moles can become melanoma – a particularly deadly type of skin cancer.
 Suspicious moles have some of the following characteristics (known as the ABCDEs):

-If you notice any of these signs and symptoms of a potentially cancerous mole, consult McGuiness Dermatology & Aesthetics’ team of expert dermatologists.
+If you notice any of these signs and symptoms of a potentially cancerous mole, consult McGuiness Dermatology & Plastic Surgery’ team of expert dermatologists.
 A regular total body skin check helps identify questionable moles that may escape your self-exams.

 The frequency of your total body skin checks depends on your risk of skin cancer.
 It depends on your sun exposure history and family history of skin cancer.
 If you’ve had skin cancer in the past, you may need more regular checks as well.

-To have your moles evaluated and monitored, call one of the offices of McGuiness Dermatology & Aesthetics or book an appointment online.
+To have your moles evaluated and monitored, call one of the offices of McGuiness Dermatology & Plastic Surgery or book an appointment online.